hot5656/web-flow-guide/node/record.md

-gulp-uglify : JSHint plugin for gulp gulp-babel : Use next generation JavaScript, today, with Babel gulp-layout : Gulp plugin to switch layout files for each content
+gulp-uglify : JSHint plugin for gulp gulp-babel : Use next generation JavaScript, today, with Babel gulp-layout : Gulp plugin to switch layout files for each content gulp-wait : A gulp task that inserts a delay before calling the next function in a chain

 // js use
 eslint : ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 In many ways, it is similar to JSLint and JSHint with a few exceptions: